A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical method

 \section{Numerical method}

 In order to tackle the Keller-Segel system numerically, we solve (\ref{KS1}) for the bacterial density, using a cell-centered FV scheme and (\ref{KS2}) for the chemical concentration using a $P1$-FE scheme.
 The numerical scheme is presented for $d = 3$, as this case is more delicate.
-Similar ideas are equally applicable for $d = 2$ and used to perform the corresponding numerical simulations, discussed in \autoref{num_sim}.
+Similar ideas are equally applicable for $d = 2$ and used to perform the corresponding numerical simulations, discussed in Section~\ref{num_sim}.

-We choose this specific numerical scheme as it simplifies the presentation of the \emph{a posteriori} residual estimates, as fewer technical difficulties occur when dealing with the elliptic equation (\ref{KS2}): Firstly, \emph{a posteriori} error estimators for diffusion-reaction problems, as (\ref{KS2}), are readily available for FE schemes, see \cite[Section 4.3]{Verfurth2013}.
-Secondly, using a FV scheme for (\ref{KS2}), would lead to a discontinuous velocity field in the convective term of (\ref{KS1}), which is not covered by \cite{Nicaise2006}, which is needed for reconstructing our numerical approximation, see \autoref{Morley}.
-Nevertheless, we expect that similar results to the ones presented in \autoref{aposterirorierror} can be shown for the FV scheme in \cite{Filbet2006} or the FE scheme in \cite{Saito2007}, but we anticipate them to require more technical work.
+We choose this specific numerical scheme as it simplifies the presentation of the \emph{a posteriori} residual estimates, as fewer technical difficulties occur when dealing with the elliptic equation (\ref{KS2}), compared to using a FV-FV scheme: Firstly, \emph{a posteriori} error estimators for diffusion-reaction problems, as (\ref{KS2}), are readily available for FE schemes, see \cite[Section 4.3]{Verfurth2013}.
+Secondly, using a FV scheme for (\ref{KS2}), would lead to a discontinuous velocity field in the convective term of (\ref{KS1}), which is not covered by \cite{Nicaise2006}, which is needed for reconstructing our numerical approximation, see Section~\ref{Morley}.
+Nevertheless, we expect that similar results to the ones presented in Section~\ref{aposterirorierror} can be shown for the FV scheme in \cite{Filbet2006} or the FE scheme in \cite{Saito2007}, but we anticipate them to require more technical work.